-Ladies College honours Bertha de Fonseka at its centennial celebration. (includes some interesting insights in to the racing career of Edmund Clarence de Fonseka.)
+An article honoring Bertha de Fonseka at the centennial celebration of Ladies College, reveals some interesting insights in to the racing career of Bertha and Edmund Clarence de Fonseka.

 “My explanation, which was accepted, was that Shali was a mare and, like most females, unpredictable.”